RochesterinNYC/1004-Eclipse-Tutorial/README.md

 The Eclipse interface has many view panels that you can close or open and that each provide some functionality, information, or view.
 You can drag around and move panels anywhere in the interface.
 A few notable ones:

 - Package Explorer: displays your Eclipse imported/integrated projects and allows you to expand, open, and perform operations on the directories and program/code file contents of these projects
+- Project Explorer: similar to the package explorer but may display additional information and options as extra plugins and tools are integrated/used
+- Naivgator: displays your projects in context of the file system layout and structure
-- Console: displays the output from running your Java programs (Ex. output of System.out.println() calls), also displays runtime errors/exceptions
+- Console: displays the output from running your Java programs (Ex. output of System.out.println() calls), also displays runtime errors/exceptions.
+Useful to know that clicking the red square (Terminate) in this panel will stop execution of your program (in the instance of long-running programs or infinite loops or etc.)
 - Javadoc: displays formal Javadoc (a specific style/standard for documenting Java code/programs) for the current class or package
 - Problems: displays syntax or compilation errors that need to be fixed
 - Outline: displays a quick listing of the current project's Java classes and their method names/calling signatures and parameters